vyadh/nutest/README.md

 ## Motivation

-Nushell doesn't include a test runner for Nu scripts out of the box.
+Nushell doesn't include a test runner for Nu scripts in the standard library.
 As a shell language, writing the odd script is Nushell's raison d'être.
 This project aims to encourage writing tests for those scripts by making testing extremely accessible.

 The hope is that this runner will be accepted into the Nushell standard library as the value of this is much diminished if the test runner needs to be obtained separately.